loopbackio/loopback.io/pages/en/edit_docs/alerts.md

 They function the same except they have a different color, icon, and alert word.
 You include the different types by selecting the include template you want.
 Here are samples of each alert:

-{% include note.html content="This is my note." %}
+{% include note.html content="This is my note.
+" %}

-{% include tip.html content="This is my tip." %}
+{% include tip.html content="This is my tip.
+" %}

-{% include warning.html content="This is my warning." %}
+{% include warning.html content="This is my warning.
+" %}

-{% include important.html content="This is my important info." %}
+{% include important.html content="This is my important info.
+" %}

 These alerts leverage includes stored in the \_include folder.
 The `content` option is a parameter that you pass to the include.
 In the include, the parameter is passed like this: